Dronicode/dronicos-perfect-homelab/README.md

 # Dronico's Perfect Homelab

+## This is all old and needs fixing

 I'm building a homelab.
 As my skills improve and as I can add or upgrade hardware, the homelab continues to evolve and grow.
 This repo contains everything that I do for each stage of this project.

 #### To pull the repo: